 Floppy Disk Controller Boards

-floppy disk drives and it became commonly available to S-100 users the world of
+disk drives and it became commonly available to S-100 users the

-to these drives.
 Two early formats of disk drives emerged.
 One was a disk controller

 by Northstar.
 This controller board consisted of many 7400 type

 TTL discrete logic chips.
-It required a "hard sectored" disk, meaning the disk had
+It required a "hard sectored" disk, meaning

-disk controller.
-The controller worked with both 8" and 5" drives in single and
+controller worked with both 8" and 5" drives in single and double

 had their own disk controller.

-represented to some extent the apex of the S-100 board era.
+extent the apex of the S-100 board era.
 They were quite complex

 for their time.
-Made good use of the boards real estate and were very
+Made good use of the boards real estate and were

 Hard Disk Controllers

-S-100 controller boards for hard disks were initially slow in coming.
-There was
+controller boards for hard disks were initially slow in coming.

-disk controller board.
 This board set is shown below.
-The board could control both
+The board could control both 8" or

 Front Panel Board